Adding Google Drive Files / Documents to Canvas

 Use Google Drive to share and add files/documents in your Canvas course that students can access.

-Canvas - Module
+Adding a Canvas Module

-Now adding files from Google Drive to Canvas using + (Item)
+Add links to Canvas using + (Item)

 - Upload a Word document to a Google Drive folder for the Canvas course that you can then link in Canvas